Presbyterianism in South Korea: History

-In the past, Christianity in Asia was not very common.
-Of Asian countries, Korea had the most Christians.
-As Korean Protestantism began with the Western missionaries to Korea, the majority were American Presbyterian and Methodist.
+Protestant Christianity came later to Korea and followed after the persecutions of Catholics; it was introduced to Korea by predominantly American missionaries to Korea in the latter half of the 19th century, the majority of whom were of the Presbyterian and Methodist denominations.
 Protestantism was introduced to Korea in the late 19th century through missionaries.
 Lay people like Seo Sang-ryun and Baek Hong-Joon spread their knowledge of the Gospels after their conversion, and Christianity, of which the Catholic form had been suppressed in the middle of the 19th century, began to grow again in Korea.